HERA-Team/hera-images/DEMO.md

 sessions” with the following command:

 ```
-docker exec rig_onsitelibrarian_1 /bin/bash -c \
+docker exec rig_onsitelibrarian_1 \
-  "cd /hera/librarian; python -c \"import hera_librarian as L; \
-   c = L.LibrarianClient('onsite-correlator'); print c.assign_observing_sessions()\""
+  librarian_assign_sessions.py onsite-correlator
 ```

-(Yeah, this is pretty awkward right now.)
 This command doesn’t change a whole bunch as far as humans are concerned, but it’s necessary for the Librarian and Real Time Pipe to orchestrate their operations.

 ### Registering data with the RTP system and processing everything